-FACS has decided what types of income and assets to include and exclude when calculating a tenant's eligibility for a rent subsidy and the amount of rent they will pay.
-The income FACS uses is the gross assessable income of the household.
+DCJ has decided what types of income and assets to include and exclude when calculating a tenant's eligibility for a rent subsidy and the amount of rent they will pay.
+The income DCJ uses is the gross assessable income of the household.

 Assessable income and assets

-Assessable incomes are incomes that FACS includes when calculating a tenant's eligibility for a rent subsidy and the amount of rent they will pay.
-Income that FACS usually considers as assessable includes payments received for general living expenses, for example:
+Assessable incomes are incomes that DCJ includes when calculating a tenant's eligibility for a rent subsidy and the amount of rent they will pay.
+Income that DCJ usually considers as assessable includes payments received for general living expenses, for example:

 - most pensions, benefits and allowances paid by Centrelink and the Department of Veterans' Affairs.
 These income types are also known as statutory income.